ROBelgium/MSNoise/doc/releasenotes/msnoise-1.5.rst

 ~~~~~~~~~~~~~

 * A complete rewrite of the preprocessing function to avoid padding and merging
-  to zero.
-The preprocessing function is now separated from the ``compute_cc``
+  with zeros.
+The preprocessing function is now separated from the
-  code and can be called by external plugins.
-It returns a Stream object that
+  ``compute_cc`` code and can be called by external plugins.
+It returns a Stream
-  can easily be filtered or slided.
+  object that can easily be filtered or slided.
 * The instrument response removal has been accelerated by doing it after
-  decimation, on fewer data (Thanks to Robert Green).
+  decimation, on fewer data points (Thanks to Robert Green).
   The response removal is done without the `evalresp` stuff from ObsPy, it's
   faster but potentially a little less safe.
 * The default decimation tool is now Lanczos (builtin in ObsPy) and